Education at the Smithsonian

 Smithsonian Tropical Research Institute

-The Smithsonian Tropical Research Institution (STRI) in Panama is a bureau of the Smithsonian Institution based outside of the United States, and is dedicated to understanding biological diversity.
+The Smithsonian Tropical Research Institution in Panama is a bureau of the Smithsonian Institution based outside of the United States, and is dedicated to understanding biological diversity.
 STRI's facilities provide a unique opportunity for long-term ecological studies in the tropics, and are used extensively by some 900 visiting scientists from academic and research institutions in the United States and around the world every year.

 The Smithsonian Associates